ITNinjaz-Technology/RDT/README.md

 # RDT
 Full Powershell Deployment Script Repository Based on @PSAppDeployToolkit and Jason Bergner (https://silentinstallhq.com).
 This repo is to make it easier to deploy scripts and installations of software easier.
-All modifications are done so under the same GNU Lesser General Public License by @PSAppDeployToolkit
+All modifications are done so under the same GNU Lesser General Public License by @PSAppDeployToolkit.

+# ANTI-VIRUS NOTE!
+The script uses the Powershell Execution Piolicy bypass which is a method both administrators and Hackers use except most administrators usually use it in testing and then sign theire script also whitelisting it before deployment.
+Take this notice as you wish but this script is not malcious but as many tools it can be used to deploy malware but that is inherted from @PSAppDeployToolkit and my use of the Powersehll bypass which is well documented on the potential for abuse.
+It is a false positive but I am not responsible for anything that happens to your machines.
+This upload is for educational use only.

-# Deploymnet (INSTALL)
+# Deploymnet (INSTALL / UNINSTALL)
-Deployment Scripts Below will work for deploying the software or configurations.
-The first order is to create the temporary deployment folder and these steps asume you have the ability to pass script to a machine by reverse shell or logon scripts.
-After creating the directory for temporary use we download the the setup script, then unblock it, and than we deploy the script with a bypass method (Not Security Software may detect this as malicous).
-Also Make sure to change COMPANY to your company name.

-The second script is an example of deployment of software created from the tutorial for 7Zip deployment from SilentDeployHQ.com.
-The Third Script is to Uninstall
+Deployment is do using a customized script that Automates the process documented on SilentInstallHQ (Owned by Jason Bergner) and the setps on their are customized from the @PSAppDeployToolkit  and to make it even easier to deploy to each machine you only need the included example files and a location to host the download urls for the executables which is documented in the install and uninstall script.
+Below is an example of a one line powershell you can deploy to each target machine to recieve the deployment.
+The script does use some methods Hackers use to get the installation completed such as bypassing powershell execution policy.

+First you Run #1 and then the Install deployment (#2 and/or #4 to install those programs) and you can run the Uninstall deployment if you want (#3 and/or #5)

+# 1. Inital Setup
-+ 1. mkdir C:\Windows\Temp\COMPANY\ && powershell Invoke-WebRequest -Uri https://raw.githubusercontent.com/ITNinjaz-Technology/PSSD/main/Setup.ps1 -Outfile C:\Windows\Temp\COMPANY\Setup.ps1; Unblock-File -Path C:\Windows\Temp\COMPANY\Setup.ps1 powershell -ExecutionPolicy Bypass -File C:\Windows\Temp\COMPANY\Setup.ps1
+ * mkdir C:\Windows\Temp\COMPANY\ && powershell Invoke-WebRequest -Uri https://raw.githubusercontent.com/ITNinjaz-Technology/PSSD/main/Setup.ps1 -Outfile C:\Windows\Temp\COMPANY\Setup.ps1; Unblock-File -Path C:\Windows\Temp\COMPANY\Setup.ps1 powershell -ExecutionPolicy Bypass -File C:\Windows\Temp\COMPANY\Setup.ps1

+# 2. Install Driver Booster (Universal Script)
+ * powershell Invoke-WebRequest -Uri https://raw.githubusercontent.com/ITNinjaz-Technology/RDT/main/Deploy/Install-DriverBooster.ps1 -Outfile C:\COMPANY\Deploy\Install-DriverBooster.ps1; Unblock-File -Path C:\COMPANY\Deploy\Install-DriverBooster.ps1; powershell -ExecutionPolicy Bypass -File C:\COMPANY\Deploy\Install-DriverBooster.ps1

+# 3. Uninstall Driver Booster (Universal Script)
+ * powershell Invoke-WebRequest -Uri https://raw.githubusercontent.com/ITNinjaz-Technology/RDT/main/Deploy/Uninstall-DriverBooster.ps1 -Outfile C:\COMPANY\Deploy\Uninstall-DriverBooster.ps1; Unblock-File -Path C:\COMPANY\Deploy\Uninstall-DriverBooster.ps1; powershell -ExecutionPolicy Bypass -File C:\COMPANY\Deploy\Uninstall-DriverBooster.ps1

+# 4. Install 7Zip Example (customized)
-+ 2. powershell Invoke-WebRequest -Uri https://raw.githubusercontent.com/ITNinjaz-Technology/PSSD/main/deploy/561651/Install-7ZIP.ps1 -Outfile C:\COMPANY\Deploy\Install-7ZIP.ps1; Unblock-File -Path C:\COMPANY\Deploy\Install-7ZIP.ps1; powershell -ExecutionPolicy Bypass -File C:\COMPANY\Deploy\Install-7ZIP.ps1
+ * powershell Invoke-WebRequest -Uri https://github.com/ITNinjaz-Technology/RDT/blob/main/Deploy/Install - DriverBooster.ps1 -Outfile C:\COMPANY\Deploy\Install-7ZIP.ps1; Unblock-File -Path C:\COMPANY\Deploy\Install-7ZIP.ps1; powershell -ExecutionPolicy Bypass -File C:\COMPANY\Deploy\Install-7ZIP.ps1

+# 5. Uninstall 7Zip Example (Customized)
-+ 3. powershell Invoke-WebRequest -Uri https://raw.githubusercontent.com/ITNinjaz-Technology/PSSD/main/deploy/561651/Uninstall-7ZIP.ps1 -Outfile C:\COMPANY\Deploy\Uninstall-7ZIP.ps1; Unblock-File -Path C:\COMPANY\Deploy\Uninstall-7ZIP.ps1; powershell -ExecutionPolicy Bypass -File C:\COMPANY\Deploy\Uninstall-7ZIP.ps1
+ * powershell Invoke-WebRequest -Uri https://github.com/ITNinjaz-Technology/RDT/blob/main/Deploy/Install - DriverBooster.ps1 -Outfile C:\COMPANY\Deploy\Uninstall-7ZIP.ps1; Unblock-File -Path C:\COMPANY\Deploy\Uninstall-7ZIP.ps1; powershell -ExecutionPolicy Bypass -File C:\COMPANY\Deploy\Uninstall-7ZIP.ps1

 #  DEFINITIONS